 People make a big deal about minimum investment amounts in real estate crowdfunding.
 I don’t really care about that.

-To me an eREIT is an alternative to buying a house which requires at least $50,000 cash.
-So whether we’re talking a thousand or ten thousand, it doesn’t really matter.
+To me, crowdfunded real estate is an alternative to buying a house which requires at least $50,000 cash.
+So whether we’re talking $100 or $10,000, it doesn’t really matter.

-If you’re stressing over the minimums, maybe start by investing in stocks until you have good money to get into real estate.
+If you’re stressing over the minimums, start by investing in stocks until you have enough money to get into real estate.

 Fees do matter.
 A LOT.